Australia Gambling Regulation

 Queensland The tax is 20% of monthly gross revenue for Gold Coast and Brisbane casinos and 10% of gross revenue for Townsville and Cairns casinos.

-South Australia Casinos pay 3.41% of the net gambling revenue (table games), as well as 10.91% of their net gambling revenue (fully automated table games).
+South Australia Casinos pay 3.41% of net gambling revenue for table games, as well as 10.91% for fully automated table games.

 Tasmania The tax rate is 0.88% of the annual gross profit.

-Victoria Casino operators pay 21.25-41.25% of gross revenue, depending on gross revenue, plus 1% Community Benefit Levy.
+Victoria Casino operators pay 21.25-41.25% of gross revenue, depending on the amount, plus a 1% Community Benefit Levy.

 Western Australia Table games are taxed at 9.37% (domestic) or 12.92% (fully automated table games).